themindfulbit/td/_content/1-episodes/2014-02-14-067-authoring-ibooks-with-david-sparks.md

 {{ theme:partial src="image-set" show="{{ number }}" title="Paperless" file="paperless.jpg" }}{{ theme:partial src="image-set" show="{{ number }}" title="60 Mountain Lion Tips" file="60MLTips.jpg" }}{{ theme:partial src="image-set" show="{{ number }}" title="Markdown" file="markdown.jpg" }}{{ theme:partial src="image-set" show="{{ number }}" title="Email" file="email.jpg" }}

-Another unique addition to the MacSparky Field Guides is the addition of interviews, which David included to broaden the appeal beyond his own experience.
+Another unique addition to the MacSparky Field Guides is the inclusion of interviews, which David selected to broaden the book's perspective beyond his own experience.
 An example of this need is how *Paperless* reads for those who have [Evernote](https://evernote.com) as an integral part of their workflow.

-### Choosing Topics and Getting Help {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="41:42" }}
+### Choosing Topics and Getting Help
+{{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="41:42" }}

 Choosing topics can be a challenge, but if you start with what you know, you'll have a ready list to begin working with.